Ottó Korvin: Biography

 Born into a wealthy, enlightened Jewish family, his mother was Berta Eisenstädt and his father was Zsigmond Klein, a store manager who settled in Nagybocskó at the end of the 19th century.
 They had two children: József Klein (later József Kelen) and Ottó Klein.
-Later they moved to Maramures Island, and the children went to school here.
+Later they moved to Máramarossziget, and the children went to school here.
 From 1906 they lived in Budapest where Ottó became a member of the Galileo Circle.
 He was made a poet and took the name Korvin on the advice of an editor.
 In the early 1910s, he met Zoltán Franyó, art historian Hugó Kenczler, and Tibor Szamuely.
 In 1912, he published a lyrical portfolio entitled "Sápadások" ("Pallors").

 Ottó Klein's father, meanwhile, rented a forest in Oszatelep and set up a logging farm, where he invited Ottó to act as a "forest manager" in 1912.
 After the outbreak of World War I, Klein enlisted as a soldier, but was able to leave his military service because of his spine problems.
 He returned to Oszatelep and continued his work until 1917.

 At the beginning of 1917, Klein returned to Budapest.
 Here he studied social sciences and became acquainted with Marxism.
 As the department head of the capital bank Fabank, he joined the left-wing group of the National Association of Financial Institution Officials and also attended the lectures of Ervin Szabó at the Galileo Circle.
 On May 1, 1917, he took part in the first workers' demonstration during the war.
 He was also active in the antimilitarist movement connected to the Galileans.
 After the arrest of the Galilean leaders in January 1918, an illegal antimilitarist movement that was composed of revolutionary socialists continued to exist.
 He became this group's leader and remained so when the Galileo Circle was again legalized after the Aster Revolution.
 In his pamphlets, he encouraged factory workers to form works councils.

 He helped with the preparation and distribution of a leaflet for a manifestation on March 15, 1918.
 According to György Lukács, he had been closely involved in a failed assassination attempt of István Tisza on 16 October (Tisza was successfully assassinated two weeks later).
 He participated in the establishment of the Communist Party (KMP) and then became a member of the Central Committee.
 He left Fabank and continued to work as a cashier for the Communist Party.
 For the Red Newspaper, when they didn't want to give them paper, he got the paper from the black market.
 He was arrested on February 20, 1919.
 In prison on March 21, he typed the text on the merger of the two parties (MSZDP and KMP).
 In 1919, Klein changed his family name to Korvin.